Earthquake: Energy released

-For every unit increase in magnitude, there is a roughly thirtyfold increase in the energy released.
-For instance, an earthquake of magnitude 6.0 releases approximately 32 times more energy than a 5.0 magnitude earthquake and a 7.0 magnitude earthquake releases 1,000 times more energy than a 5.0 magnitude earthquake.
-An 8.6 magnitude earthquake releases the same amount of energy as 10,000 atomic bombs of the size used in World War II.
+For every unit increase in seismic magnitude, there is a roughly thirty-fold increase in the energy released.
+For instance, an earthquake of magnitude 6.0 releases approximately 32 times as much energy as an earthquake of magnitude 5.0, and a 7.0 magnitude earthquake releases about 1,000 times as much energy as a 5.0 magnitude earthquake.
+An 8.6-magnitude earthquake releases the same amount of energy as 10,000 atomic bombs of the size used in World War II.